- Off road parking

 Four steps lead up to an open plan dining area with a long pine table made from the beams of the chapel and pulpit style chairs, and the bespoke kitchen offers a breakfast island, granite worktop and Smeg appliances.

-The high ceiling at this apartment in Criccieth retains its original ornate mouldings and a large cast iron chandelier provides further impact to the room.
+The high ceiling retains its original ornate mouldings and a large cast iron chandelier provides further impact to the room.

-A spiral staircase leads up to two bedrooms in your Criccieth holiday home, one with stunning views over the castle and bay with an en-suite thunderbox toilet and washbasin and a super king-size bed crafted from church pews.
+A spiral staircase leads up to two bedrooms, one with stunning views over the castle and bay with an en-suite thunderbox toilet and washbasin and a super king-size bed crafted from church pews.

 Three further bedrooms are located off the sitting room, one of which is a family room with an en-suite and a king-size double bed crafted from church pews.